tsugliani/packer-vsphere-templates/README.md

 The original challenge was to be able to reproduce the ESXi Appliances provided by William Lam on his blog [virtuallyGhetto](http://www.virtuallyghetto.com/2015/12/deploying-nested-esxi-is-even-easier-now-with-the-esxi-virtual-appliance.html)

+That said, I intend to provide some custom Linux and Windows templates as well.

 ## Prerequisites

 * [Packer](http://packer.io) > 0.8 (PS: My packer releases are available [HERE](https://github.com/tsugliani/packer/releases))